PierceCCH/IR_demo_ui/README.md

   </tbody>
 </table>

-2) Download the [pretrained weights](https://drive.google.com/file/d/1kaae6F6wEkZM8YrhYx00PVXTlmCrv192/view?usp=sharing) for the MLP and store them under fastapi/models/weights.
+2) [Download](https://drive.google.com/file/d/1kaae6F6wEkZM8YrhYx00PVXTlmCrv192/view?usp=sharing) the pretrained weights for the MLP and store them under fastapi/models/weights.

-3) Download a pre-populated Weaviate vector database from [here](https://drive.google.com/file/d/1GGdZn3qtQ7dRh0IlC-dFwX9C23756Qmz/view?usp=drive_link), unzip it and store it at the root of the project.
+3) [Download](https://drive.google.com/file/d/1GGdZn3qtQ7dRh0IlC-dFwX9C23756Qmz/view?usp=drive_link) a pre-populated Weaviate vector database, unzip it and store it at the root of the project.

-4) Download the M2E2 dataset from [here](http://blender.cs.illinois.edu/software/m2e2/) and store it under data/m2e2.
+4) [Download](http://blender.cs.illinois.edu/software/m2e2/) the M2E2 dataset from here and store it under data/m2e2.

 5) Build the docker image and start the containers.